gnubodhi/clarity_within_madness/README.md

 "What is the middle path of power and peace?"
 Equinimity.

 What is the middle path between inferiority and superiority?
 Equinimity.

+What is the middle path between suffering and pleasure?
+Discernment.

 The enlightened schizophrenic is still schizophrenic, just not abosrbed in it.